sendgrid/wordpress/README.md

 Requirements:

 1. PHP version >= 5.3.0
-2. You need to have PHP-curl extension enabled in order to send attachments.
-3. To send emails through SMTP you need to install also the 'Swift Mailer' plugin.
+2. To send emails through SMTP you need to install also the 'Swift Mailer' plugin.
-4. If wp_mail() function has been declared by another plugin that you have installed, you won't be able to use the SendGrid plugin
+3. If wp_mail() function has been declared by another plugin that you have installed, you won't be able to use the SendGrid plugin

 To upload the SendGrid Plugin .ZIP file: